kyma-project/test-infra/docs/prow/prow-monitoring.md

 ![uptime checks](./assets/uptime-checks.png)

-Kyma developers have the necessary permissions to create custom dashboards in the [`sap-kyma-prow-workload` workspace](https://app.google.stackdriver.com/?project=sap-kyma-prow-workloads), however, it is required to follow the `dev - {team_name}` convention to name a dashboard.
+Kyma developers have the necessary permissions to create custom dashboards in the `sap-kyma-prow-workload` workspace, however, it is required to follow the `dev - {team_name}` convention to name a dashboard.
 See the example:

 ![dashboards](./assets/dashboards.png)

 #### Metrics explorer

-[Metrics explorer](https://cloud.google.com/monitoring/charts/metrics-explorer) lets you build ad-hoc charts for any metric collected by the project.
+[Metrics explorer](https://cloud.google.com/monitoring/charts/metrics-explorer) allows you to build ad-hoc charts for any metric collected by the project.
 Stackdriver provides a set of built-in metric types.
 [Here](https://cloud.google.com/monitoring/api/metrics) you can see the list of available metrics.

 #### Log-based metrics